scalabl3/Ruby-Enum/README.md

-## Enum Parent Class for emulating Enum's of other strong typed languages like C++, C# and Java
+## Enum Parent Class for emulating Enum
+*can use these like other built in enum's of languages like C++, C# and Java*

 ### Usage:
 ``` ruby